Roman Numbers: Chart, Rules, Conversation, Questions

 Have you ever puzzled about the enigmatic symbols on clock faces or in movie credits?
 Do you find it difficult to comprehend what they are saying?
 You are not alone!
 Roman numerals can be difficult to understand at first.
 But do not be afraid!
 In this post, we’ll uncover the mystery of Roman numerals in a simple and easy-to-understand approach, including roman numbers chart, rules, conversation between Numbers and Roman Numerals, and Practice Questions on Roman Numerals.

 Whether you’re struggling with history homework or simply curious about ancient symbols, we’ve got you covered.
-Join us on a trip to decipher Roman numerals and uncover their mysteries without breaking a sweat!
+Let’s begin the journey to decipher Roman numerals and uncover their mysteries without breaking a sweat!
+Join us to learn math in a fun and engaging way!

 Part 1.
 What are Roman Numerals?

 Roman numerals are a numeral system that originated in ancient Rome.
-Roman numbers, unlike the Arabic digits we use today (1, 2, 3, etc.), are made out of Latin alphabet letters.
-Each letter has a numerical value given to it.
+Roman numbers, unlike the Arabic digits we use today (1, 2, 3, etc.), are made out of Latin letters from the alphabet, specifically the letters I, V, X, L, C, D, and M. Each letter has a numerical value given to it, as detailed in many educational resources, including those from Cambridge University Press.

 - I = 1